williamn/web-admin-template/README.md

 ## Tested on

-* Firefox and Chromium on Ubuntu 10.04
+* Firefox on Ubuntu 10.04, Windows XP, Windows 7
-* Firefox and Chromium on Microsoft Windows XP
+* Chromium on Ubuntu 10.04, Windows XP, Windows 7
+* Safari on Windows 7
+* Internet Explorer 8 on Windows 7

 ## Screenshots